klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

    > Notice: Some system may require install M4 package.

-   If you are using NVIDIA (pgf90/pgcc), to build the NetCDF-fortran, instead the configure above, make the configure using the command lines bellow:
+   If you are using NVIDIA (pgf90/pgcc), to build the NetCDF-fortran, instead the configure above, make the configure using the command lines below:

 ```bash
         FFLAGS=-fPIC FCFLAGS=-fPIC CPPFLAGS=-I{YOUR_DIR}/include LDFLAGS=-L{YOUR_DIR}/lib CFLAGS='-O3' FC={YOUR_DIR}/bin/mpif90  CC={YOUR_DIR}/bin/mpicc ./configure --prefix={YOUR_DIR}